Truth Recovery Independent Panel Access to Records Consultation

 Why your experience matters

-The Independent Panel intends to develop and expand our Guidance to meet the needs of victims and survivors.
+The Independent Panel intends to develop and expand our Guidance to meet the needs of victims and survivors and their families.
 This consultation is intended to inform this process of development and expansion.
-The Panel would like to hear from victims and survivors about their experiences of trying to access records from public authorities and private institutions and organisations.
+The Panel would like to hear from victims and survivors and their families about their experiences of trying to access records from public authorities and private institutions and organisations.

-For people who have suffered human rights violations, inability to access information and records about their past is an ongoing injustice compounding harms already suffered.
+For people who have suffered human rights violations and their families, inability to access information and records about their past is an ongoing injustice compounding harms already suffered.

 The Independent Panel believes that access to records is, in itself, a form of redress for people who have suffered.
-Equally, any failure to provide victims and survivors with access to records to which they are entitled is a very serious matter.
-Information about the experience of victims and survivors in accessing records will inform the Independent Panel’s final report and recommendations.
+Equally, any failure to provide access to records to which victims and survivors and their families are entitled is a very serious matter.
+Information about the experience of victims and survivors and their families in accessing records will inform the Independent Panel’s final report and recommendations.

 Audiences